-- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 - Not provided!).
+- To disengage your new rotor again, you will need a puller M27x1,25 (part-no.: 999979900 -Not provided!).

-Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.
+- Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-- To disengage your old rotor, you will need a puller screw M10x90 (part-no.: 89 99 026 00 Not provided!). - Notes on wiring: Experience shows that in the course of time nearly every motorcycle experiences changes to it's wiring.
+- To disengage your old rotor, you will need a puller screw M10x90 (part-no.: 899902600 - Not provided!).

+- Notes on wiring:

+- Experience shows that in the course of time nearly every motorcycle undergoes changes to its wiring.
 As a result, wire colours and wires themselves on your bike might differ to those we describe.
-In case of doubt, please consult the original wiring diagrams for MZ. - Disconnect your battery and take it out of the motorcycle.
-Note that as you are installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
+In case of doubt, please consult the original wiring diagrams for MZ.

+- Disconnect your battery and take it out of the motorcycle.
+Note that should you be installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
 You will still have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.